 We follow this existing research in our empirical estimates of the Lerner index.
 In this paper, Lerner is the average bank Lerner index in country k in year t.
 The Lerner index effectively captures the extent to which banks can maintain a price level above their own marginal costs and, as such, greater values of the Lerner index should be associated with greater levels of market power.
-While we take bank competition to be an exogenous independent variable which explains SMEs' access to finance, previous studies have attempted to identify the determinants of market power across banks and countries.
+Previous studies have attempted to identify the determinants of market power across banks and countries.
 (Carbo et al., 2009) find that a higher Lerner index (greater market power) is observed when banks are more cost-efficient, when inflation is high, and where banks earn a higher share of their income from non-interest sources such as fees.
 Market power is found to be lower when GDP growth is higher, suggesting that banking becomes more competitive in response to increased investment opportunities.
-(Fernandez de Guevara et al., 2005) also find that cost-efficient banks have higher Lerner indices, while also showing that larger banks have higher market power.
+Fernandez de Guevara et al. (2005) also find that cost-efficient banks have higher Lerner indices, while also showing that larger banks have higher market power.
 They find that market concentration is associated with lower Lerner indices, suggesting that concentration and competition should not be used interchangeably.